fredknack/fredknack/Resume.md

 ---

-## Systems Architecture Focus
+## Systems Architecture & Engineering Approach

 Design of interactive systems that combine real-time applications, physical interfaces, and cloud infrastructure.

 Typical architectures include Unity-based client applications connected to cloud platforms such as Firebase or Supabase, with hardware control systems using Arduino or ESP-class microcontrollers.
 Systems frequently incorporate web dashboards for monitoring usage, analytics, and operational control.

-Projects are designed for deployment in environments such as corporate installations, trade shows, public art spaces, and training platforms where reliability, synchronization, and responsive user interaction are essential.

----

-## Engineering Approach

-Development emphasizes rapid prototyping, real-world deployment, and systems that integrate software, hardware, and cloud infrastructure.

-Modern AI-assisted engineering tools are incorporated into development workflows to accelerate system design, debugging, and implementation.
-Platforms such as OpenAI, Codex, and Claude are used to assist with code generation, architecture exploration, and technical documentation.
+Development emphasizes rapid prototyping and practical deployment environments such as corporate installations, trade shows, public art environments, and training platforms.
+AI-assisted engineering tools including OpenAI, Codex, and Claude are incorporated into development workflows to accelerate system design, debugging, and implementation.

-Projects are typically developed iteratively with a focus on practical deployment environments such as corporate installations, trade show systems, public installations, and training platforms.

 ---